 Schwartz argues in favor of a satisficer mindset, as maximizers tend to:

 - spend extra time shopping with the same results, and

 Maximizers wind up with a perfectly good shirt, but constantly worry about the one that may have got away.
 Satisficers wind up with a perfectly good shirt, like it more, and worked to find it a whole lot less.

-Of course, there’s also a couple drawbacks to this shopping strategy.
+There’s also drawbacks to this shopping strategy.

 From Gap to Gucci, window displays are carefully selected to showcase the brand’s latest and greatest offerings.
 Though, Schwartz would argue (and I’m inclined to agree) that if paying full price beats worrying about if you’ve pulled together an acceptable lewk, then it’s worth the extra cost.

-The other issue is that when you shop exclusively head-to-toe looks, you wind up looking like…well, the mannequin in the store window.
+2. When you shop exclusively head-to-toe looks, you wind up looking like…well, the mannequin in the store window.